Polish writer facing prison for calling president 'moron' - WTMJ

 Zulczyk wrote on Facebook on Monday that a district prosecutor in Warsaw had filed an indictment against him based on an article in the penal code that makes it a crime to insult the head of state.

 However, the case also comes amid what many see as an erosion of democratic standards in Poland since a right-wing populist party, Law and Justice, won power in 2015.
-Government critics accuse the authorities of aggressively harnessing prosecutorial powers to promote those in power.
+Critics accuse authorities of aggressively harnessing prosecutorial powers on behalf of those in power.

 The comment in question concerns a critical response by Zulczyk to a congratulatory tweet by Duda after U.S. media called the election for Biden on Nov.
 7.